intersystems-community/Reports-widgets-documentation/README.md

 </details>

+### _Members_

+_A member counts in every community in which (s)he participates.
+All members participate in the English community.
+Members who have been banned from the portal do not count._

+### _Posts_

+_Posts are anything that is posted on the community site in the posts section.
+Only published posts that have not been deleted from the portal are taken into account.
+Digest posts are also not taken into account._

 ## Page 2
 ### New Members bar chart
-_A member counts in every community in which (s)he participates.
-All members participate in the English community.
-New members are counted as users who registered this month and can be counted in multiple communities at once._
+_New members are counted as users who registered this month and can be counted in multiple communities at once._

 <details>
 <summary>For developers</summary>